 Meaning and History

-In 2008, the Chicago Blackhawks logo was recognized the best in the NHL according to a quiz of fans of the League.
+In 2008, the Chicago Blackhawks logo was recognized the best in the NHL according to a quiz of the League’s fans.
 “It is the very recognizable emblem, which carries a special message and inspires rivals to countless imitations.
 The logo gives the feeling of pride and duty towards him and looks great on a T-shirt and a baseball cap”, the polling organizers said.

 But some Native Americans still do not approve of this logo and the idea of using Indian culture for entertainment purposes.
 Sometimes it causes a serious scandal.

-In 1926, the year the club appeared, the Chicago Blackhawks team logo was created by Irene Castle, the wife of the team’s founder and coffee tycoon Major Frederick McLaughlin.
+In 1926, the club appeared, the Chicago Blackhawks team logo was created by Irene Castle, the wife of the team’s founder and coffee tycoon Major Frederick McLaughlin.

 The hero of the emblem is the military leader of the Indian Sauk tribe.
-He participated in The War of 1812 (1812-1815) between the United States, the United Kingdom on the side of the British Empire.
+He participated in The War of 1812 (1812-1815) between the United States, the United Kingdom on the British Empire side.
 In 1832, he led the military actions of Saukies and Foxes against the United States.
 The man was a notable figure in the history of Illinois, where the club is based.

 1926 – 1935